Getting started

 ## Importing projects

-Any git repository carrying the project signature (`*.project.php` at its root) can be imported directly:
+Any git repository carrying the project signature (`*.Project.php` at its root) can be imported directly:

 php bootgly project import https://github.com/foo/project1 Project1